derrickdunville/stockx/README.md

 # StockX Coding Challenge

 This is an interview coding challenge created for StockX.
-It is a backend HTTP API
+It is a backend HTTP API that can be used to submit true to size data for shoes.
+A true to size calculation can be retrieved for a shoe.

 ## Technologies
 - NodeJS